-There are so many blogging conferences available for bloggers to choose from, but when trying to decide which conference to attend first consider a smaller one and then explore the larger ones Below I share some pointers you will want to keep in mind so you get the most out of your conference.
+There are so many blogging conferences available for bloggers to choose from, but when trying to decide which conference to attend first consider a smaller one and then explore the larger ones.
+Below are some pointers you should keep in mind to get the most out of your conference.

 1. Always be tech and business card ready.

 If you are attending a conference make sure that your gadgets are charged and ready to perform when you need the most.
 It is also good to have a back up plan if the hotel you are staying doesn’t have the best wifi connection.
 If you are not willing to risk slow sporadic connections, I recommend you bring your own.
 During times of traveling having a hotspot will really come in handy.

 Secondly, no matter where you go keep your business cards on you.
 Networking opportunities are around you whether you are prepared or not so stay prepared.
 When creating your cards make your cards memorable so people that you come in contact with will remember you.
 Adding a picture to your card is helpful because people will often remember faces before names.

 Although you may not have to do a lot of walking, you want to wear comfortable shoes so when the conference is over you will not have to rest your feet.
 Dress in layers.
 Although the weather may be one temperature, because of the presence of air conditioners and heat you want to help your body adjust to what temperatures you find most desirable.

 3. Research sponsors and attendees beforehand.

 Start formulating questions you want answered before the conference takes place.
 Review the sponsors products.
 When talking to each sponsor it will be beneficial for you to know what they can offer and how you would like to work with or collaborate with them in the future.
 Sponsors like working with people who are friendly and do quality work.
 Don’t be afraid to take initiative and keep in touch.